15 Jun Case Study: Overcoming Severe Dyslexia, Dyscalculia and Low IQ

 - Attention-Deficit/Hyperactivity Disorder, Predominantly Inattentive Presentation

-The program below has been customized to address Maddie’s deficits.
-Kimberly will be working with her for 2 hours per day, 5 days per week X 13 weeks.
-Part of Kimberly’s work will be to supervise the Edublox Online Tutor Reading exercise.
-An Edublox tutor will teach Maddie via Skype for 30 minutes per day, 5 days per week X 13 weeks, and 40 minutes per day, 5 days per week X 13 weeks will be spent on the cognitive exercises of Edublox Online Tutor — Maddie will do these cognitive exercises on her own.
-After the 13 weeks the amount of work will be reduced to one hour per day.
-To improve Maddie’s vocabulary a language exercise will be implemented, which does not require any active time.
+A program was customized to address Maddie’s deficits.
+Kimberly worked with her for 2 hours per day, 5 days per week for 13 weeks.
+Part of Kimberly’s work was to supervise the Edublox Online Tutor Reading exercise.
+An Edublox tutor taught Maddie via Skype for 30 minutes per day and 40 minutes per day, 5 days per week was spent on the cognitive exercises of Edublox Online Tutor — Maddie did these cognitive exercises on her own.
+After the 13 weeks the amount of work was reduced to one hour per day.
+To improve Maddie’s vocabulary a language exercise was implemented, which does not require any active time.

 Our first official day of the Edublox system, and Maddie really enjoyed it!
 Her favorite parts were the online system and learning new words!
 She said learning the “new, hard words” was fun.
 Her least favorite part was math.
 She said it was “really hard”, but I liked it because I could tell that it was really making her think.